NEW LAWSUIT: SAVE BOCA Sues Boca Raton Over Ballot Placement of Land Referendum

 Support Boca Post by following us on Facebook, X (formerly Twitter), Instagram, and Nextdoor for trusted local news, events, weather updates, and important community information delivered as it happens.

-The lawsuit, styled Jonathan Perlman, as President and on behalf of Petitioners Committee to Amend the Boca Raton Charter Regarding Alienation, Lease or Sale of City-Owned Land Greater Than One Half Acre, et al. v.
+The lawsuit, styled Jon Pearlman, as President and on behalf of Petitioners Committee to Amend the Boca Raton Charter Regarding Alienation, Lease or Sale of City-Owned Land Greater Than One Half Acre, et al. v.
 City of Boca Raton, et al., was filed on December 15, 2025, in the Fifteenth Judicial Circuit Court in and for Palm Beach County, Florida, according to court records.
 The case number is 50-2025-CA-012993-XXX-AMB, assigned to Division AI.

 The two initiatives at issue are publicly known as SAVE BOCA, a citizen-led effort seeking voter approval before the City may sell, lease, or otherwise dispose of city-owned land larger than one-half acre.